jamesw1892/cs263-lab2/README.md

 1. Rehashes the password with this new configuration
 1. Stores the updated password hash with the configuration in the database under that user

+# Ex7

+Captured packets using Wireshark on the relevant port while registering on the website.
+The HTTP POST request from the first captured packet is given in `PacketCapture.txt` showing the captured password was `mypasswordA5&` (because of the minimum password requirements).

 # Extra Features

 I also added the following features: